UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: Discussion

-\subsection{Radio Color-color Diagram}
+\subsection{Radio Color-Color Diagram}

-The spectral shape of the synchrotron radiation and the projected linear sizes of the synchrotron-radiating regions offer implications for the evolution stage and environment of an RLAGN \citep{miley_distant_2008,murgia_dying_2011,gasperin_radio_2018,hardcastle_radio_2020,zhong_revisiting_2023}. \apjsa{To characterize the spectral shapes of our UNIONS-VLASS sources, we show the radio color-color diagram (or spectral index map) between $\tnrd{\alpha}{FIRST=1400MHz}{LoTSS=144Mhz}$ and $\tnrd{\alpha}{VLASS=3000MHz}{FIRST=1400Mhz}$ in Figure~\ref{fig: spectral index map}, which includes 30,091 sources detected in VLASS, FIRST, and LoTSS with $\mathtt{alpha\_\{frequency1\}\_\{frequency2\}\_err}<0.2$.} The expected spectral shapes covering 144~MHz to 3~GHz are indicated by the orange lines and can be divided into four quadrants (labeled Q$1-4$).
+The spectral shape of the synchrotron radiation and the projected linear sizes of the synchrotron-radiating regions offer implications for the evolution stage and environment of an RLAGN \citep{miley_distant_2008,murgia_dying_2011,gasperin_radio_2018,hardcastle_radio_2020,zhong_revisiting_2023}. \apjsa{To characterize the spectral shapes of our UNIONS-VLASS sources, we show the radio color-color diagram between $\tnrd{\alpha}{FIRST=1400MHz}{LoTSS=144Mhz}$ and $\tnrd{\alpha}{VLASS=3000MHz}{FIRST=1400Mhz}$ in Figure~\ref{fig: radio cc}, which includes 30,091 sources detected in VLASS, FIRST, and LoTSS with $\mathtt{alpha\_\{frequency1\}\_\{frequency2\}\_err}<0.2$.} The expected spectral shapes covering 144~MHz to 3~GHz are indicated by the orange lines and can be divided into four quadrants (labeled Q1--Q4).